 This site presents my work in philosophy.
 It contains published articles and preprints.
-The texts relate to analytic philosophy, semiotics, the study of concepts, cognition and psycho-pathological philosophy.
+The texts relate to analytic philosophy, ontology, the study of concepts, cognition and psycho-pathological philosophy.

 My works are mainly in analytic philosophy and consist of proposed solutions to some philosophical paradoxes : the Doomsday argument, Hempel’s paradox, Goodman ‘s paradox, the surprise examination paradox, the Sleeping Beauty problem, the Black-Leslie paradox of the spheres, the Simulation argument, etc..
 A conceptual tool, the n-universes, which are useful for the study of philosophical problems is also presented.